 On October 15, 2010, the Company entered into a secured loan agreement with BNP Paribas ("BNP") as the administrative agent, sole book runner and lead arranger providing for a revolving credit facility.
 On May 10, 2012, the revolving credit agreement was amended to provide for the resignation of BNP, and the appointment of Wells Fargo Bank, National Association, as administrative agent for the lenders.
 The loan agreement, as amended, provides for a \$250.0 million revolving credit facility subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves (the "borrowing base").
-The outstanding borrowings bear interest at a rate elected by the Company that is based on the prime, LIBOR or federal funds rate plus margins ranging from 1.25% to 3.50% depending on the base rate used and the amount of the loan outstanding in relation to the borrowing base.
+The outstanding borrowings bear interest at a rate elected by the Company that is based on the prime, LIBOR or federal funds rate plus margins ranging from 1.25% to 3.50% depending on the base rate used and the amount of the loan outstanding in relation to the borrowing base

 Principal may be optionally repaid from time to time and is required to be paid (i) if the loan amount exceeds the borrowing base and (ii) at the maturity date of October 15, 2014.
 The Company is obligated to pay, quarterly, a commitment fee equal to 0.5% per year of the unused portion of the borrowing base.
 The loan is secured by substantially all of the Company's assets.
 The borrowing base is re-determined semi-annually with effective dates of April 1st and October 1st (a "scheduled redetermination").
 In addition, the Company may request an additional three redeterminations of the borrowing base during any 12 months period.
 The borrowing base was \$100.0 million at December 31, 2011.
-The borrowing base increased throughout 2012 through various redeterminations and at December 31, 2012 and March 31, 2013, the borrowing base was \$135.0 million.
+The borrowing base increased throughout 2012 and 2013 through various redeterminations and at December 31, 2012 and June 30, 2013, the borrowing base was \$135.0 million and \$180.0 million, respectively.
 In connection with the IPO, the Company repaid all outstanding borrowings under its revolving credit facility and, as of December 31, 2012, had no outstanding borrowings.
-As of March 31, 2013, the Company had outstanding borrowings of \$36.5 million which bore a weighted average interest rate of 3.71%.
+In connection with the public offering of the Company's common stock in May 2013, the Company repaid all outstanding borrowings under its revolving credit facility and, as of June 30, 2013, had no outstanding borrowings under this facility.